Isaac Paredes Player Props: Rays vs. Red Sox

 Isaac Paredes At The Plate

-- Paredes has two home runs and two walks while batting .290.
+- Paredes has three home runs and two walks while hitting .314.

-- Paredes has gotten a hit in six of 10 games this year (60.0%), with multiple hits twice.
+- Among the qualifying batters in MLB, his batting average ranks 46th, his on-base percentage ranks 57th, and he is 38th in the league in slugging.

-- He has hit a long ball in two of 10 games played this year, and in 5.7% of his plate appearances.
+- Paredes has picked up a hit in seven of 11 games this season, with multiple hits three times.

-- In four games this season (40.0%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- Paredes has driven in a run in five games this year (45.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.